sachinsingh3232/BlogApp/README.md

 # Blog App using MySQL

-A MERN application for basic CRUD operations , authentication and authorization.
+A application using basic CRUD operations , MySQL , authentication and authorization.

 ## Table of Contents